cldeluna/pandas_neteng/readme.md

 If you think of this expression as a filter sandwich, the **`df['ADDRESS']`** and **`.values`** are the bread and the middle  **`.loc[df['INTERFACE']] == 'Vlan1']`** part that filters is the main ingredient.

 Without the middle part you would have a Pandas Series or list of all the IPs in the ARP table.
-Basically you get the entire contents of the 'ADDRESS" column in the data frame without any filtering.
+Basically you get the entire contents of the 'ADDRESS' column in the data frame without any filtering.

 When you "qualify" **`df['ADDRESS']`** with **`.loc[df['INTERFACE']] == 'Vlan1']`** you filter the ADDRESS column in the data frame for just those records where INTERFACE is 'Vlan1' and you only return the IP values by using the .values method.